Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/07 Chapter-5 The Town Of Vallaki.md

 ##### Magic Mirror

-A detect magic spell reveals that the gilded mirror on the wall radiates an aura of conjuration magic.
+A [[5.
+Mechanics/Spells/Detect Magic.md\|detect magic]] spell reveals that the gilded mirror on the wall radiates an aura of conjuration magic.
 None of the mansion's current occupants are aware of this fact, because the mirror's magic hasn't been used in generations.
-Casting an identify spell on the mirror reveals that an assassin's ghost is magically bound to it.
+Casting an [[5.
+Mechanics/Spells/Identify.md\|identify]] spell on the mirror reveals that an assassin's ghost is magically bound to it.
 The spell also reveals the forgotten rhyme needed to summon the ghost:

 > [!note]
 >